markmiscavage/scarlet/docs/source/cache/index.rst

 Cache Groups
 -------------

-A :py:class:`CacheGroup <cache.groups.CacheGroup>` tracks versions for a collection of models.
+A :py:class:`CacheGroup <scarlet.cache.groups.CacheGroup>` tracks versions for a collection of models.
 When creating a cache group you must specify a key.
 This should be unique to this group as this will be used to prefix all version values in your cache.

-You register a model by calling :py:meth:`register <cache.groups.CacheGroup.register>` or :py:meth:`register_models <cache.groups.CacheGroup.register_models>` passing the values and instance values you would like tracked.
-See the :py:meth:`register <cache.groups.CacheGroup.register>` method documentation for details.
+You register a model by calling :py:meth:`register <scarlet.cache.groups.CacheGroup.register>` or :py:meth:`register_models <scarlet.cache.groups.CacheGroup.register_models>` passing the values and instance values you would like tracked.
+See the :py:meth:`register <scarlet.cache.groups.CacheGroup.register>` method documentation for details.

-To invalidate a cache use the method :py:meth:`invalidate_cache <cache.groups.CacheGroup.invalidate_cache>`.
+To invalidate a cache use the method :py:meth:`invalidate_cache <scarlet.cache.groups.CacheGroup.invalidate_cache>`.

-To get a string that can be used as a prefix for django's cache keys call :py:meth:`get_version <cache.groups.CacheGroup.get_version>`.
+To get a string that can be used as a prefix for django's cache keys call :py:meth:`get_version <scarlet.cache.groups.CacheGroup.get_version>`.

 Example